June TBD, 2025

 1. Complete online registration (Steps 1 & 2)

-2. Submit a BSA Health and Medical Record (Parts A & B: All Scouting Events) to the pack coordinator or representative for your pack.
+2. Submit a Health and Medical Record (Parts A & B: All Scouting Events) to the pack coordinator or representative for your pack.
 They will turn-in all forms to the twilight camp committee.
 They will turn-in all forms to the twilight camp committee no later than first week in June.

 3. Submit a copy of medical insurance card, front and back (if insured).
 They will turn-in all forms to the twilight camp committee no later than the first week in June.